rcook/attr_similar/README.md

 # Rails support

-Works with Rails 3.2.x and Rails 4.0.x.
+`attr_similar` works with Rails 3.2.x and Rails 4.0.x and is tested against Ruby versions 1.9.3, 2.0.0 and 2.1.0.

 # Installation